getify/You-Dont-Know-JS/README.md

 [http://getify.me](http://getify.me)

+## Contributions

+Any contributions you make to this effort **are of course greatly appreciated**.

+However, if you choose to contribute content (not just typo corrections) to this repo, you agree that you're giving me a non-exclusive license to use that content for the book series, as I (and O'Reilly) deem appropriate.
+You probably guessed that already, but we just have to make the lawyers happy by explicitly stating it.
+So: blah, blah, blah... :)

 ## License & Copyright

 The materials herein are all (c) 2013-2014 Kyle Simpson, and are licensed under Creative Commons CC BY-NC-ND 3.0.